Shortcodes

 \{\{ image(src="example-image.jpg", alt="Example image show a cityscape at dusk with modern buildings, a river, and a prominent tower.
 The sky is painted with hues of pink and blue, reflecting on the water.
 The scene is calm and picturesque, capturing the essence of a serene urban evening.") \}\}

-The path parameter specifies the path to the image file, the src parameter specifies the filename of the image, and the alt parameter specifies the alt text for the image.
+The src parameter specifies the image filename (resolved relative to the page context), and the alt parameter specifies the alt text for the image.

 The width and height parameters can be used to specify the size of the image.
 The width and height parameters are optional and can be omitted if you want to use the original size of the image.